olivecarambola/logbook/_posts/2023-10-01-palebluedot.md

 In our collective memory
 Not the Grand Canyon
 Kindled into delicious color
-By Western sunsets
+By Western sunsets</span>

-Nor the Danube, flowing its blue soul into Europe
+<span class="text-body-quote">Nor the Danube, flowing its blue soul into Europe
 Not the sacred peak of Mount Fuji
 Stretching to the Rising Sun
 Neither Father Amazon nor Mother Mississippi who, without favor,
 Nurture all creatures in the depths and on the shores
-These are not the only wonders of the world
+These are not the only wonders of the world</span>

-When we come to it
+<span class="text-body-quote">When we come to it
 We, this people, on this minuscule and kithless globe
 Who reach daily for the bomb, the blade and the dagger
 Yet who petition in the dark for tokens of peace